VivoBarefoot Shoes Review

 For this VivoBarefoot shoes review, I hunted their website for deals and turned up some promising ones:

-- Free shipping is included wherever you’re located as long as the cart is above a certain price, which changes depending on location of delivery
+- Free shipping is included wherever you’re located as long as the cart is above a certain price, which changes depending on the location of delivery

 - There is a VivoBarefoot sale section that includes shoes in the Men’s, Women’s, and Kids